The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.inventory.jdbc.max-size=12

-Notice there is an extra bit in the key.
+Notice there is an extra section in the configuration property.
 The syntax is as follows: quarkus.datasource.[optional name.][datasource property].

-Even when only one database extension is installed, named databases need to specify at least one build time property so that Quarkus knows they exist.
-Generally this will be the db-kind property, although you can also specify Dev Services properties to create named datasources (covered later in this guide).
+Even when only one database extension is installed, named databases need to specify at least one build-time property so that Quarkus can detect them.
+Generally, this is the db-kind property, but you can also specify Dev Services properties to create named datasources according to the Dev Services for Databases guide.

 @Inject